science-en-poche/yelandur/API.md

 and the additional `device_id` field in the case of registration with a device.

-The new `profile_id` should be recorded to be provided in future communications, for instance when uploading experiment results.
+The new `id` should be recorded to be provided in future communications, for instance when uploading experiment results.